corsandeffect/yourkey-ai-site/README.md

 # YourKey AI: OpenAI, Claude & Gemini Side Panel

-A secure, privacy-first, direct-to-API sidebar assistant for Google Chrome.
+A privacy-first, direct-to-API sidebar assistant for Google Chrome.
 Bring your own API keys and chat with the world's most powerful AI models inside a dark-themed client completely local-to-device.

 ---